gilbster/viewmyart/README.md

 # Alexander Gilbertson Photography Portfolio

-this portfolio is based on a a template where one can switch between little image previews that are scattered around the page.
-The images animate to a grid once an "explore" link is clicked.
+This portfolio is based on a a template from Codrops.

 [Article on Codrops](https://tympanus.net/codrops/?p=36043)